The little rip in classical and quantum $f(R)$ cosmology: The LR in quantum cosmology

 The former equation can be straightforwardly solved and leads to

 being $d_1$ and $d_2$ arbitrary constants.
 The above solutions correspond to trigonometric or exponential functions of $x$, depending on the sign of $\tilde{k}^2$.
-On the other hand, the equation for $\zeta_{\tilde{k}}$ can be solved in an exact way by means of Bessel functions, c.f.
-9.1.53 of Ref.~\cite{libroFunciones}.
+On the other hand, the equation for $\zeta_{\tilde{k}}$ can be solved in an exact way by means of Bessel functions; cf. 9.1.53 of Ref.~\cite{libroFunciones}.
 The solution can be written as

 being $J$ and $Y$ the Bessel functions of first and second order, respectively, and $u_1$ and $u_2$ integration constants.

 Therefore, as $q$ and $x$ explode when approaching the LR, the solutions for the $\theta_{\tilde{k}}$ part remain finite if the constant $d_1$ is set to zero for the case of $\tilde{ k}^2$ being positive.
 Whereas the solutions for $\zeta_{\tilde{ k}}$ vanish as $q$ diverges since, for large values of $q$, Eq.~(\ref{sol:zeta}) reduces to